Punktum-dk/epp-service-specification/README.md

 <a id="update-domain"></a>
 ### update domain

-This part of the EPP protocol is described in [RFC 5731][RFC5731].
+This part of the EPP protocol is described in [RFC:5731].
 This command does not adhere to the standard

 - `authInfo` section is ignored is not recommended for transport of end-user passwords
 - `contact` object in the  `ns` section is ignored